dilyn-corner/ubuntu-core-riscv64/README.md

 We use Qemu's virt board out of simplicity -- other boards should also be usable, simply modify the kernel and u-boot configs to match.

+We add in a a bios line pointing at our payload for two reasons.
+First, we need this low-level bit to start everything moving.
+Second, if a bios file is not explicitly specified, Qemu will automatically use a predefined one.
+This one will, of course, not be using our u-boot, and we won't boot into UC :)

 We use a virtio device as the drive (booting from SD is not supported on the virt machine).
 This is important to consider for things like having VIRTIO_FS built into the kernel, as `modprobe` is not part of `busybox` in the initrd.